lml/fine_print/README.md

 ## Testing

-Run `bundle exec rake db:migrate` then `bundle exec rake app:db:test:prepare`.
-Then call the specs.
+From the gem's main folder, run `bundle install`, `bundle exec rake db:migrate` and then `bundle exec rake` to run all the specs.

 ## Contributing